Person rescued after being swept out to sea by massive waves at Owhiro Bay, Wellington

 Police have received multiple reports of large waves causing flooding from about 9.50 this morning, a spokeswoman said.

-The swells are expected to peak at midday at a height of 6 metres, "which is really quite high".
+The swells were expected to peak at midday at 6 metres, "which is really quite high".

 Dramatic video posted on social media shows large waves pouring on to the footpaths and roads in Owhiro Bay.